 - 3 Bags of Quest Nacho Cheese Tortilla Chips or Your Favorite Low Carb Nacho Chip

-- To make the Low Carb Mexica Chicken sauce add the heavy cream to a medium sauce pan and heat through but do not boil.
+- To make the Low Carb Mexica Chicken sauce add the heavy cream to a medium saucepan and heat through but do not boil.

 - In a blender add the cream cheese and both egg yolks.
-Slowly pour the warm heavy cream into the blender and mix the cream until all is smooth with not lumps of cream cheese.
+Slowly pour the warm heavy cream into the blender and mix the cream until all is smooth with no lumps of cream cheese.

-- Pour the cream mixture back into the sauce pan over low heat until it is hot.
+- Pour the cream mixture back into the saucepan over low heat until it is hot.
 Whisking often.